octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 This raffle can be divided into 3 steps:
 1. a raffle is opened, with a reward, for a given time
 2. during the raffle time, anyone can buy a raffle ticket.
-3. the raffle is closed, the winner is randomly picked and rewarded with the prize.
+3. the raffle is closed, the winner is randomly selected and rewarded with the prize.

 Only one raffle session can be ongoing.